dbckr/gigachat/Readme.md

 - Emote/User selector:
   - Displays options automatically as you type.
 Start a word with @ to get user name selector instead of emote selector.
-  - ←/→	to choose a emote/user and ↓ to select
+  - Use Tab and Shift-Tab to choose a emote/user
-  - Can also use Tab, Shift-Tab to choose and Enter to select
+    - Can also use ALT + ←/→	to choose
 - Right click a chat message to get option to copy it to clipboard.
 Must click on a section of plain text, not an emote or link.
 - Can click a username to highlight their messages and get a popup with their most recent few messages.
 - Can split screen to display two chats at once via channel options (right click channel tab) or dragging a channel tab to right half of messages area.